 - There will be two files, a hidden file starting with ._ You only need the other file, Axolotl.gha

 - open the components folder: In Grasshopper go to File > Special Folders > Components Folder

 - you might need to restart Rhino

 Check the component overview and description page here: grasshopperdocs.com/addons/axolotl.html (Thanks, Robin Fernandes!)

 Example definitions showing the use of the AXOLOTL components can be found in the download section.
 (Thanks, Rémy Clemente!)

 Join the AXOLOTL group on grasshopper3d.com to see some examples and share your creations.

 Keywords: signed distance fields (SDF), voxel space, function representation (FRep), constructive solid geometry (CSG), implicit surface

 More about the research on volumetric modeling can be found here: dbt.arch.ethz.ch/research-stream/volumetric-modelling/

-The most recent version of the components can always be found here: github.com/dbt-ethz/Axolotl
+An older (Python) version of the components can be found here: github.com/dbt-ethz/Axolotl